Swasth-Apps/healthcoach-help/src/pages/client/topics/enrolled-programs.md

 A user may enroll in multiple programs.
 The dashboard helps in keeping tracking of all the programs by enlisting them, as shown in the image.

-Click on the dashboard icon and check the Enrolled Programs card present on the screen for viewing programs.
+Click on the dashboard icon and tap the Enrolled Programs card present to know more about the programs.